 To address evolving risks from climate-related hazards, the Arizona Commerce Authority State Broadband Office will develop and periodically repeat a screening process over the life of the BEAD Program.
+The goal of the screening process is to provide ongoing monitoring and assessment of climate-related hazards, while also ensuring that subgrantees are well-informed and able to make informed decisions about the design and implementation of their broadband infrastructure projects.
+The State Broadband Office is planning to conduct screenings every two to three years to ensure that the information is up-to-date and relevant to current conditions.
 This screening process will ensure that the identified climate-related hazards are regularly reassessed and communicated to subgrantees.
 By doing so, the ongoing development and implementation of broadband infrastructure projects will remain relevant and resilient to changing climate conditions.

 To ensure the screening process remains effective and relevant, the Arizona Commerce Authority State Broadband Office will coordinate with the Governor's Office of Resiliency and communicate with relevant state and federal agencies.
+The Arizona Division of Emergency Management Agency (DEMA) is responsible for leading and coordinating emergency preparedness, response, and recovery efforts in the event of a disaster or emergency situation.
+DEMA works with federal, state, and local partners to develop comprehensive emergency management plans, communicate vital information to the public, and coordinate the deployment of resources and personnel during times of crisis.
 The State Broadband Office will continue to utilize available climate resources and tools like FEMA's National Risk Index and NOAA's Disaster and Risk Tool to research and evaluate risk in the state.
+The Arizona DEMA recently received FEMA approval for the State Hazard Mitigation Plan (2023)12, which is updated every five years.
 This effort will provide confidence that the agency's planning process remains up-to-date and is addressing potential climate threats effectively.
 By doing so, the Arizona Commerce Authority State Broadband Office can continue to promote the development of climate-resilient broadband infrastructure throughout Arizona, contributing to greater connectivity, sustainability, and safety for the state's residents and communities.